What to grade, what to sell, what to hold.

 Sereal is where a card goes after you add it — break cost basis, a grading pipeline that runs the grade-or-don’t math, and a sell desk that ranks what to move next.
 Comps get re-pulled and flagged stale, so the call isn’t built on a number from two seasons ago.

-Invites go out in batches · AGPL-3.0, self-hostable
+Invites go out in batches · hosted, invite-only

 A card has a life after you add it.